Common Contracting Concerns

 An indemnity is a contractual clause by which an external contractor may ask that the University defend it against any claims of other persons who might be injured as a result of something that happens while the parties are carrying out their duties under contract.
 Georgia’s constitution prohibits the use of state funds for purposes other than what the legislature has authorized.
 Indemnification is an unfunded liability which would require the use of state resources.
 GSURSF will agree to language which provides that each party shall be responsible only to the other party for the actions of its personnel in performance of the research project.

 As a condition of employment, all Georgia Southern University (“GS”) faculty and staff must agree to GS’s Intellectual Property Policy.
-The Georgia Southern University Research and Service Foundation, Inc. (“GSURSF”) owns and manages patents & other intellectual property (“IP”) developed at GS.
+The Georgia Southern University Research and Service Foundation, Inc. (“GSURSF”) owns and manages patents & other intellectual property (“IP”) developed at GS, including, for example, class materials, textbooks and lab manuals developed by faculty.
 In research agreements, GSURSF’s position is that each party owns any IP developed solely by their respective personnel.
 Any IP developed by both sponsor and GS personnel will be jointly owned.
 GSURSF acknowledges that special provisions may apply to Research Services Agreements.

 As a state agency the University is covered under the Georgia State Tort Claims Act which works in the same way as liability insurance.
 Coverage is provided at a limit of $1,000,000 per person, $3,000,000 per occurrence.
 Coverage limits cannot be adjusted up or down as the limits are set by law.
 We cannot add contractors as additional insured parties.